WMZQ-FM: History

-This station signed on the air on April 2, 1947 as WWDC-FM, originally on 100.9 MHz, moving to 101.1 MHz a few months later.
+This station signed on the air on April 2, 1947, as WWDC-FM, originally on 100.9 MHz, moving to 101.1 MHz a few months later.
 It was owned by the Capital Broadcasting Company with its studios at 1000 Connecticut Avenue NW.
-The station originally simulcast its sister station, WWDC, then on AM 1450.
+The station originally simulcast its sister station, WWDC (1450 AM).

-Meanwhile, WOL-FM signed on at 98.7 MHz in 1947, simulcasting its sister station, WOL 1260 kHz.
+Meanwhile, WOL-FM signed on at 98.7 MHz in 1947, simulcasting its sister station, WOL (1260 AM).
 In 1950, WWDC and WOL came under common ownership; that February 20, WWDC moved to the far higher-powered 1260 kHz allocation, and WOL was shifted to 1450 kHz to be resold.
-WWDC-FM also swapped callsigns and facilities with WOL-FM on the same day, and each simply modified their licenses to continue operating on their same frequencies.
+WWDC-FM also swapped call signs and facilities with WOL-FM on the same day, and each simply modified their licenses to continue operating on their same frequencies.
 As the actual licenses were not exchanged, WMZQ-FM is the legal successor of the original WWDC-FM.

-WOL-AM-FM aired a full service Rhythm and blues format, featuring personalities, news and talk for the African-American community.
+WOL-AM-FM aired a full service rhythm and blues format, featuring personalities, news and talk for the African-American community.
 It was owned by the Peoples Broadcasting Company, relocated to the 1000 Connecticut Avenue NW studios and offices.

 In 1965, WOL-AM-FM were acquired by the Sonderling Broadcasting Company.
-In 1968, Sonderling switched the FM station to an Oldies format, as WMOD, while the AM continued as an R&B station.
-WMOD played the rock-era hits of the 1950s and early 60s, including doo-wop music.
+In 1968, Sonderling switched the FM station to an oldies format, as WMOD, while the AM continued as an R&B station.
+WMOD played the rock-era hits of the 1950s and early 1960s, including doo-wop music.
 By the mid-1970s, the format shifted to classic rock.

 In 1977, Sonderling switched 98.7 to country music as WMZQ-FM.
-Although press reports at the time attributed the call sign as a simple abbreviation of "music", then-program director Bill Figenshu claims to have chosen it in homage to WMAQ Chicago, which was at the time a successful large-market country station.
-A since-repealed FCC rule also required stations to notify their competitors of a call sign change, and Figenshu suspected the "Q" – then as now, a common branding for contemporary music stations – might fool them into thinking a Top 40 format was about to launch.
+Although press reports at the time attributed the call sign as a simple abbreviation of "music", then-program director Bill Figenshu claims to have chosen it in homage to WMAQ in Chicago, which was at the time a successful large-market country station.
+A since-repealed Federal Communications Commission rule also required stations to notify their competitors of a call sign change, and Figenshu suspected the "Q" – then as now, a common branding for contemporary music stations – might fool them into thinking a Top 40 format was about to launch.

-The Washington market already had one FM station playing modern country, but it was based in Northern Virginia, 105.9 WXRA (today WMAL-FM) licensed to Woodbridge, Virginia.
+The Washington market already had one FM station playing modern country, but it was based in Northern Virginia: WXRA, licensed to Woodbridge, Virginia.
 Its signal had a hard time reaching the D.C. suburbs north of Washington, while WMZQ-FM covered the entire D.C. radio market.
 The change proved a success for WMZQ-FM and the station at 105.9 eventually switched to classic rock.

 Viacom acquired WMZQ-FM a few years after the switch to the country format.
 In 1987, Viacom began simulcasting WMZQ-FM on AM station WMZQ in Arlington, Virginia.

 In 1997, WMZQ-FM switched hands again, this time acquired by Chancellor Media.
 In 2000, Chancellor was acquired by Clear Channel Communications, which a few years later became iHeartMedia, the current owner.